Ayu is one of the biggest anime fans out there and watches as many series as possible.

-Each of titles listed above is based on shonen manga series, except for Code Geass, which was an original anime production.
+Each of the titles listed above is based on shonen manga series, except for Code Geass, which was an original anime production.
 Tokyo Ghoul is also categorized under seinen.
-The above-mentioned anime span 50 episodes or more, except for Nurarihyon no Mago with only 26 episodes (52 episodes if season 1 is to be included), Shingeki no Kyojin which only 25 aired episodes during its first season and Tokyo Ghoul with only 13 episodes in its first season (season 2, Tokyo Ghoul: Root A) is currently ongoing.
+The above-mentioned anime span 50 episodes or more, except for Nurarihyon no Mago with only 26 episodes (52 episodes if season 1 is to be included), Shingeki no Kyojin which only 25 aired episodes during its first season (the second season is currently airing) and Tokyo Ghoul with only 13 episodes in its first season (I'm still debating with myself internally if I would like to recommend the second season, Tokyo Ghoul: Root A).
 Unlike long-running anime series, there are rarely filler episodes.
 These series are usually canon works that strictly followed the original storyline and have fast-paced but concise plots and breathtaking twists.
 The limited number of episodes means that there are rarely dull episodes and for some titles, every single episode is heart-stopping.

 Both the Fullmetal Alchemist series, Code Geass and Soul Eater featured lots of physical battle scenes.
 While the fight scenes in Fullmetal Alchemist are often based on alchemy and/or military force, Code Geass featured mecha-type battles.
 Meanwhile, both Code Geass and Death Note were mainly battles of wits between main and secondary characters.
 As for Shingei no Kyojin, it has one of the most powerful plots I've ever seen, filled with intense and violent action scenes enough to give us mini heart attacks in every single episode.
 Tokyo Ghoul started slow, fight scenes are scattered across the 13 episodes but are awesome (especially season one's last episode), albeit censored.